keriganmarketing/medlicense/user/pages/04.licensure-information/default.md

     -
         route: /_partials/_state-licensure-requirements
 enablefeatureboxes: false
+googletitle: 'Licensure Information'
+googledesc: 'The State Medical License process is time consuming and arduous.
+Your time is too valuable to be spent on completing forms, licking envelopes, sending emails, and making phones calls over and over again.
+That is why we exist.'
+twitterenable: true
+twittercardoptions: summary
+twittershareimg: /home/medlicense-social-card.jpg
+twittertitle: 'Licensure Information | MedLicense.com'
+twitterdescription: 'The State Medical License process is time consuming and arduous.
+Your time is too valuable to be spent on completing forms, licking envelopes, sending emails, and making phones calls over and over again.
+That is why we exist.'
+articleenabled: false
+musiceventenabled: false
+orgaenabled: false
+orga:
+    ratingValue: 2.5
+orgaratingenabled: false
+eventenabled: false
+personenabled: false
+musicalbumenabled: false
+productenabled: false
+product:
+    ratingValue: 2.5
+restaurantenabled: false
+restaurant:
+    acceptsReservations: 'yes'
+    priceRange: $
+facebookenable: true
+facebooktitle: 'Licensure Information | MedLicense.com'
+facebookdesc: 'The State Medical License process is time consuming and arduous.
+Your time is too valuable to be spent on completing forms, licking envelopes, sending emails, and making phones calls over and over again.
+That is why we exist.'
 ---

 <p>The State Medical License process is time consuming and arduous.
 Your time is too valuable to be spent on completing forms, licking envelopes, sending emails, and making phones calls over and over again.
 That is why we exists.
 We can make the paths straight and reduce the time it takes to complete your Expedited Medical License Application.
 To initiate our Physician Medical License Service, simply complete our form, forward to MedLicense.com your CV, and then await for your licensure packet to arrive in 3 to 5 business days.
 Once you return the packet, then MedLicense.com will handle everything.
 It is that easy.</p>